Dangerous Woman (song): Live performances

 Grande provided her first televised performance of "Dangerous Woman" when she served as both host and musical guest on the March 12, 2016 episode of Saturday Night Live along with "Be Alright".
 She also sang the track as a special guest for Nicki Minaj's concert at the T-Mobile Arena on April 8, 2016, and performed the single at the 2016 MTV Movie Awards with Jason Robert Brown, the Tony-winning composer behind Grande's Broadway debut in the musical 13 in 2008.
 Grande also performed "Dangerous Woman" at The Voice season 10 finale alongside Christina Aguilera.
 The song was included on the setlist for Grande's 2017 Dangerous Woman Tour as a closing song.
-It was also performed on Grande's 2019 Sweetener World Tour.
+It was also performed on Grande's 2019 Sweetener World Tour and 2026 Eternal Sunshine Tour.

 Music video

 A capella video

 On March 20, 2016, Grande uploaded a video of the song to YouTube.
 The video shows Grande performing the entire song a capella in front of a beige background while wearing the latex bunny outfit shown on the album cover.
 At the end of the performance, the crew watching off-camera applaud wildly.
 The video has received over 130 million views.